 MacBride Museum is Yukon’s museum.
 Started in 1950, we illustrate, share, and protect Yukon’s objects and stories.
 We are also a community meeting place, an archive and a centre for learning.

-MacBride Museum is more than a museum.
-We are an archive, a centre for learning and a community meeting place.
-MacBride Museum illustrates and preserves the Yukon’s history.
 MacBride Museum is a non-profit society with charitable status.
-We rely on the financial support of individuals and corporations to put forth a rich variety of programs and exhibits, and to care for our community’s valued collections.
+We rely on the financial support of individuals and corporations to put forth a rich variety of programs and exhibits as well as to care for our community’s valued collections.

 In 1950, a group of far-sighted Yukoners dedicated to the preservation of heritage started the Yukon Historical Society, the first organization of its kind in the Territory.
-Co-founder William MacBride was an employee of the White Pass & Yukon Route Company, and was able to salvage outdated transportation equipment for posterity.
-The Yukon Historical Society soon acquired the unoccupied Government Telegraph Office, built in 1900 and still located on its original site.
-In the 1960s this building housed the growing collection, and was open to the public as a museum during the summer.
+Co-founder William MacBride was an employee of the White Pass & Yukon Route Company and was able to salvage outdated transportation equipment for posterity.
+The Yukon Historical Society (YHS) soon acquired the unoccupied Government Telegraph Office, built in 1900 and still located on its original site.
+In the 1950s and 60s this building housed the growing collection and was open to the public as a museum during the summer.
 Volunteers were responsible for all the activities of the YHS and later the MacBride Museum Society until the mid-1980s when the first curator/director was hired.